Bourbon

 What the Distiller Says

-Finish: Moderate in length, with drying pepper spice.
+Finish: Moderately long with trailing pepper spice.

 Rating: Stands Out